-The word that best describes this experience journey.
+The word that best describes this experience is journey.
 I learned and grew in ways I didn’t know I needed to and discovered more about how to be in community with others than I expected.

 The first semester of working full-time while going to school is demanding for anyone.
 Doing it while leading 15 programs across the country, traveling weekly, and taking on an expanded role at work…well, let’s say I had many moments of struggle.